Marys Peak Road

 https://ridewithgps.com/routes/37941072

 There is a serious question about where to start this ride.
 If you ride from Philomath (fuh LO muth) on Hwy 34, the scenery is excellent and the two miles before the Alsea Mountain Summit, where Marys Peak Rd starts, are fabulous—challenging, steep esses through forest prettier than MPR itself.
 The only drawback is traffic—Hwy 34 can be very busy, there is no shoulder, there are no sight lines, and there is no room for you at all.
 Unless you can catch the road at a time of slack traffic, it’s unpleasant and dangerous.
 Without cars, it’s a dream, especially descending.
 When I was there, on a summer Saturday, at noon the road was constant cars; at 5:30 it was deserted.
 It’s your call.
 Because I can’t guarantee your safety, I’ve mapped the ride from Alsea Mt.
 Summit.
 I wouldn’t ride up to Alsea Mt.
-Summit from the south side—it’s a pedestrian slog.
+Summit from the south side—it’s a tedious slog.

 Shortening the route: Since the goal here is the vista from the summit, start as far up the road as will allow you to get to the top.